The point of this article is simple: to pay homage to a truly great fight. As simple as that. Nothing more. And nothing less.

 From the opening round to the spellbinding finish, this was gorgeously violent stuff.
-Most anticipated the taller and longer Diego would exploit his reach advantage by being busy with his jab and straight right, but early on it was evident this was not going to be the dominant theme.
-Instead it was all about power, bravery and non-stop action.
-The opener saw Castillo looking to score with heavy artillery to Diego’s body while Corrales threw his shots upstairs, the round ending with a brutal exchange of power shots at ring center.
+Most anticipated the taller and longer Diego would exploit his reach advantage by being busy with his jab and straight right, but early on it was evident that distance and tactical boxing would not be the dominant themes.
+Instead it was all about power, bravery and non-stop action at close quarters.
+The opener saw Castillo looking to score with heavy artillery to Diego’s body while Corrales aimed upstairs, the round ending with a brutal exchange of power shots at ring center.
 But round two only upped the intensity, the back-and-forth blitzes coming fast and furious.
 This was Diego’s round as he stunned Castillo with some scorching combinations, forcing the Mexican to give ground.

-Round three saw both land their share of damaging punches, the spectacle of unbridled toe-to-toe warfare drawing cries and moans from the crowd as first one and then the other landed heavy shots to both body and head.
+Round three saw both land their share of damaging clouts, the spectacle of unbridled toe-to-toe warfare drawing cries and moans from the crowd as first one and then the other landed heavy shots to both body and head.
 The busier Corrales appeared to have the edge but the end of the round saw Castillo stun his man with a series of powerful blows.
-As if in response, Corrales leapt out for the start of round four firing left hooks with abandon; a minute later he buckled Jose’s legs with a left.
-But Castillo responded by ripping his own shots to Diego’s body and scoring the greater number of clean punches for the remainder of the round which was, for the most part, another prolonged four-fisted exchange in the middle of the ring.
+As if in response, Corrales leapt out for the start of round four firing hooks with abandon; a minute later he buckled Jose’s legs with a left.
+But Castillo responded by ripping both fists to Diego’s body and scoring the greater number of clean punches for the remainder of the round which was, for the most part, another prolonged four-fisted exchange in the middle of the ring.